rwxrob/zet/20210826180958/README.md

 hot girlfriend who has a secret he really doesn't need to share).
 Perhaps that's the only thing these CTOs will ever understand.

-And in case you weren't absolute certain of your the perception of idiocy you are conveying to people who *actually* know cloud, you could add these things:
+And in case you weren't absolutely certain of your the perception of idiocy you are conveying to people who *actually* know cloud, you could add these things: